Black Arsenal: Race, Cultural Memory and Black British Identity

 With a focus on the shifting race politics of the late 80s and 90s, Gilroy and Nwonka will look at the significance of Arsenal’s contribution to the representation of Black life, the evolving narrative about race and football that transcended the sporting contexts from which it had emerged, and how the social iconography of sports became crucial in the development of new forms of multiculture and racial identification.

 Professor Paul Gilroy is Professor of the Humanities and founding Director of the Sarah Parker Remond Centre for the Study of Racism and Racialisation at University College London, his books include The Black Atlantic, Against Race, Postcolonial Melancholia and Darker Than Blue.
 Gilroy’s is a unique voice that speaks to the centrality and tenacity of racial orders and inequalities in the modern world.
 He first attended an Arsenal home game in 1966.

-Dr Clive Nwonka is a Lecturer in Film, Culture and Society at University College London’s Institute of Advanced Studies.
+Dr Clive Nwonka is Associate Professor in Film, Culture and Society at University College London’s Institute of Advanced Studies.
 Nwonka’s research centres on the study of Black British and African American film, with a particular focus on the images of Black urbanity and the modes through which Black identities are shaped by representations of social environments and the hegemony of neoliberalism within forms of Black popular culture.
 Nwonka is the co-editor of the book Black Film/British Cinema II and is the author of the forthcoming book Black Boys: The Aesthetics of British Urban Film.